-HJR 55 proposes an amendment to the state constitution that would allow the Legislature by general law to permit counties and municipalities to limit ad valorem tax assessments applicable to their respective levies to the previous year's assessed value for homestead property that is subject to the current local option low-income senior exemption.
-The limitation could apply if the market value of a homestead property is less than the market value of the property on the preceding January 1 or no more than 150 percent of the average homestead market value in the county.
+CS/HJR 55 proposes an amendment to the State Constitution that would allow the Legislature by general law to permit counties and municipalities to limit ad valorem tax assessments applicable to their respective levies to the previous year's assessed value for homestead property that is subject to the current local option low-income senior exemption.
+The limitation could apply if the market value of a homestead property is no more than 150 percent of the average homestead market value in the county.

-The general law implementing the constitutional provision must designate a state agency that will calculate the average just value of homestead property within each county and municipality.
-The designated agency will provide this information to property appraisers.
-The implementing law must also require that counties and municipalities choosing to provide the assessment limitation do so by ordinance.
+The general law implementing the constitutional provision must designate a state agency that will calculate the average just value of homestead property within each county and municipality, and provide this information to property appraisers.
+The implementing law also must require that counties and municipalities choosing to provide the assessment limitation do so by ordinance.

 To the extent that county and city governments choose the option offered by this constitutional amendment, their property tax bases will be lower than would otherwise be the case.
-See Section II.B. of this analysis for additional information regarding the potential revenue impact on local governments.
+See, Section II.B. of this analysis for additional information regarding the potential revenue impact on local governments.